Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-invoices/README.md

 1. Create an OAuth app by clicking 'New app' here: https://developer.xero.com/app/manage
 2. This integration uses 'Custom connection', because we are syncing data from machine to machine.
 See [this page](https://developer.xero.com/documentation/guides/oauth2/overview/) for more details on app types.
-3. Select the scopes `accounting.transactions` and `accounting.contacts`.
+3. Select the scopes `accounting.transactions`,`accounting.contacts` and `accounting.settings.read`.
 4.

 If you are getting `{ error: 'invalid_client' }` during startup, you might have to recreate your Xero app on https://developer.xero.com/app/manage.